UNCW new state-of-the-art research vessel undergoing sea trials in Pacific Northwest

 Plans to build a new research vessel were first announced in 2024.

-R/V Osprey is outfitted with a dry lab, a wet lab, 10 bunks, a galley, two bathrooms, a deck crane, an A-frame with 5000 lb. capacity, state-of-the-art marine electronics, acoustic Doppler current profilers and a multibeam sonar system.
+R/V Osprey is a catamaran, meaning it has two hulls, and it’s outfitted with a dry lab, a wet lab, 10 bunks, a galley, two bathrooms, a deck crane, an A-frame with 5000 lb. capacity, state-of-the-art marine electronics, acoustic Doppler current profilers and a multibeam sonar system.

 Once UNCW provides approval of the vessel, R/V Osprey will be loaded on a transport ship and travel through the Panama Canal to Port Everglades.